MatMasIt/notesArchive/latest/Inglese/2021/maggio/venerdì_28/09_00_00/appunti.md

 He is going to behave like a rational horse (Hoyunmmnms [Whatever])

-become as virtous as
+become as virtous as them

+He is going to teach all his lessons of virtue to his family

+They shall become as sweet, as mi

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4NTIxOTI5MCwtMTI1ODA0MTg2MV19
+eyJoaXN0b3J5IjpbMTcyNTI2NzQ4NywtMTI1ODA0MTg2MV19
 -->